nagasudhirpulla/taming_python/blog/skills/postgres_install.md

 * You can easily create/view/update/delete the databases, tables, columns, rows, data, import/export data, run queries etc. using this tool
 * Also it facilitates observability for the database sessions, I/O, transactions, statistics etc via a dashboard screen
 ![pgAdmin_snap](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/pgAdmin_snap.png)
+## Access postgreSQL database remotely using the DBeaver tool
+* pgAdmin by default will be accessible in the server itself

 ### References
 * Official docs - https://www.postgresql.org/docs/14/index.html